teespring-labs/active_record_replica/README.md

 * Debug logs include 'Slave: ' prefix to indicate which SQL statements are going to the slave database

-# For Example the following code:
+### Example showing Slave redirected read
     r = Role.where(:name => "manager").first
     r.description = 'Manager'
     r.save!

-Results in:
+Log file output:

     03-13-12 05:56:05 pm,[2608],b[0],[0],  Slave: Role Load (3.0ms)  SELECT `roles`.* FROM `roles` WHERE `roles`.`name` = 'manager' LIMIT 1
     03-13-12 05:56:22 pm,[2608],b[0],[0],  AREL (12.0ms)  UPDATE `roles` SET `description` = 'Manager' WHERE `roles`.`id` = 5

-# Example code showing use of a transaction and reads going to the master:
+### Example showing how reads within a transaction go to the master
     Role.transaction do
       r = Role.where(:name => "manager").first
       r.description = 'Manager'
       r.save!
     end

-Results in:
+Log file output:

     03-13-12 06:02:09 pm,[2608],b[0],[0],  Role Load (2.0ms)  SELECT `roles`.* FROM `roles` WHERE `roles`.`name` = 'manager' LIMIT 1
     03-13-12 06:02:09 pm,[2608],b[0],[0],  AREL (2.0ms)  UPDATE `roles` SET `description` = 'Manager' WHERE `roles`.`id` = 4

-### Requirements
+## Requirements

 * Rails 3 or greater

 May also work with Rails 2.
 Anyone want to give it a try and let me know?
 Happy to make it work with Rails 2 if anyone needs it

-### Note
+## Note

 ActiveRecord::Base.execute is commonly used to perform custom SQL calls against the database that bypasses ActiveRecord.
 It is necessary to replace these calls